Yelp/love/README.md

 * Make your changes

 ## Deployment

-Once you've made your code changes and want to deploy them, you must bump the app version.
-If you don't, your [deployment](#initial-deployment) will overwrite the active version of the app on App Engine.
-The version number must be updated in 2 or possibly 3 places, depending on the nature of your changes.

-You will absolutely want to bump the version in [setup.py](setup.py) and [app.yaml](app.yaml).
-These versions should always match e.g., 1.3.10 in setup.py and 1-3-10 in app.yaml.

-If you modified [worker.yaml](worker.yaml) then you will also need to bump the version of worker.yaml.
-This version number is specific to the worker service and is independent of the main app version.

 When you bumped versions in the appropriate files you can deploy your changes by running
 <code>make deploy</code>.